 Drain clogs: the frustrating, tedious, often disgusting problem that everyone encounters at least once in their life.
 It’s often accompanied by its friends Panic and Mess.
-Hopefully, with this article you can identify the slowing down of the drain before it gets to the point where it overflows and clean your clogged drain before it reaches disaster levels.
+Hopefully, with this article, you can identify the slowing down of the drain before it gets to the point where it overflows and cleans your clogged drain before it reaches disaster levels.
 Here’s the 101 on dealing with a Scarborough drain clog:

 #1: How Drains Get Clogged

 How do drains get clogged?
 The answer probably isn’t all that surprising.
 The number one cause of clogged drains is grease, with hair coming in at a close second.
 You might not be pouring grease down the drain by the cupful, but a little bit of grease on a frying pan can build up over time.
-Tiny bits of food that escape your clutches or that you see and think “ah, one Kraft Dinner noodle isn’t going to plug the drains” all builds up after time.
+Tiny bits of food that escape your clutches or that you see and think “ah, one Kraft Dinner noodle isn’t going to plug the drains” all build up after time.
 That time you don’t clean the hair out of the shower will come back to bite you.
-The truth you is that you have to vigilant about your drains.
+The truth is that you have to vigilant about your drains.
 Without regular drain cleaning, chances are you’re going to experience some not-so-great clogs.

 #2: Dealing with Different Types of Clogs

 There are all kinds of clogs that occur in drains.
 There are small clogs, big clogs and the kind of clogs that require reinforcements.
 A monthly drain cleaning doesn’t mean that you need to call in a plumber every month, in fact, the whole point is to avoid having to call in a plumber at all to deal with a Scarborough drain clog.
 The thing is, you need to understand what kind of clogs you’re dealing with and what you should and shouldn’t do.
-You could have a clog that’s caused by grease, food build up, dirt, hair and other bits.
+You could have a clog that’s caused by grease, food build-up, dirt, hair, and other bits.
 Or you could have a clog that’s caused by tree root invasion further down the pipeline.
 Perhaps the piping has eroded and has managed to cause a blockage, the drain could even be in need of repair.

 #3: How NOT to Unclog a Drain